 After salvation, a fulfilled life is one where four basic needs are met.
-God has uniquely called the Body of Christ to meet those needs.
-In this issue of Toolbox, I’ll share those four needs and how the church is best equipped to meet them.
+God has uniquely called the body of Christ to meet those needs.
+Below are the four needs every person has and the church’s role in meeting them.

 Everyone wants to know they’re not alone.
 God said in Genesis 2:18 “It is not good for man to be alone,” but there are a lot of factors in today’s world that are causing us to be more alone.

 - Urbanization: The vast majority of us live in cities, and we don’t know our neighbors.

 - Specialization: We’re increasingly separating people into different boxes—further isolating ourselves.